While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 AI market data isn’t.

 Algorithms can price any job.
-With a large enough dataset as training material, AI prices jobs according to the differentials you select, such as industry and location.
+With a large enough dataset as training material, AI benchmarks jobs according to the differentials you select, such as industry and location.
 The tech is already advanced enough to challenge traditional job pricing methods.

 AI for job pricing

-AI resolves these issues.
+AI solves these issues

 Market pricing in low/no data markets